brandonhorst/node-tray/README.md

 ### `Tray`

 #### `specify(options)`
-`options` is an object or an array of objects containing these properties:
+`options` is an object containing these properties:

 - `title: String` - Text displayed in the Tray (required)
 - `menuItems: [MenuItem]` - Items to display in the menu.
 Each MenuItem is an object containing these properties: